asmallwebfirm/gumroad/README.txt

 * Creates a "Gumroad product" entity.
 * Gumroad products are fieldable by product type.
 * Gumroad product types are exportable (Features support)
-* Gumroad products have two custom view modes out of the box:
+* Gumroad products have a custom view mode "Gumroad Link":
-  - Gumroad Link (to only show a link to the Gumroad store; use-cases include embedding Gumroad products on other content types via Entity Reference, use in Views, etc.)
+  - By default, only shows a link to the Gumroad store; use-cases include embedding Gumroad products on other content types via Entity Reference, use in Views, etc.
-  - Purchased (to show different fields based on whether or not the product has been purchased; this functionality hasn't been built out yet.)
 * Gumroad Webhook API handling by product type; three modes out of the box:
   - No special handling: does nothing by default, but could be used for logging.
   - Static URL: provides a single URL for all products of that type.
 Useful for